2023 Grant Cycle

 Q: Our organization is not located within the HCF service region, and/or less than 20% of our total participants are from the HCF service region.
 Can we still apply?

 Yes, you may still apply.
 We recognize that some organizations may cover a wider geographic area than our region and/or the headquarters may be located elsewhere.
-Yet, we consider 20% of the total number of individuals served by your organization living in HCF communities as a threshold for a competitive proposal.
-We ask that you demonstrate how your work has a focused health strategy in our region and how your work meets the specific community’s health needs.
+Yet, we consider 20% of the total number of individuals served by your organization living within our service region as a threshold for a competitive proposal.
+We also consider whether/how organizations demonstrate having a focused health strategy in our region in addition to meeting specific community health needs.

 Q: We are not currently working in the HCF service region but are interested in expanding our efforts and/or presence in the region.
 Should we still apply?